VISITATION OF ST. MARY, A JOURNEY, AND BRISKET

 St. Mary and the Visitation is celebrated in the Roman Catholic, Anglican (including Episcopal) and Lutheran Churches on May 31.
 The Eastern Orthodox and Oriental Orthodox celebrate the feast day on March 30.

-She has many names — Blessed Virgin Mary, Blessed Mother Mary, Mary, St. Mary, Our Lady of Lourdes, etc. In Italian, Virgin Mary is Maria Virginia.
+She has many names — Blessed Virgin Mary, Blessed Mother Mary, Mary, St. Mary, Our Lady of Lourdes, Our Lady of Fatima, etc. In Italian, Virgin Mary is Maria Virginia.
 She’s the one for whom I’m named, the reason Saints and Recipes exists, and my muse.

 She is the Mother of God and a name for the divine feminine.

 The norms and life spans of her era puts Mary’s age at the time of her betrothal at around 12 or 13.
 Most likely, try as she might, she couldn’t understand the magnitude of the Angel of the Lord’s message, so she journeyed to visit her elder cousin, Elizabeth, whom Gabriel announced was also miraculously with child:

 In those days Mary set out and went with haste to a Judean town in the hill country, where she entered the house of Zechariah and greeted Elizabeth.
 When Elizabeth heard Mary’s greeting, the child leaped in her womb.
 And Elizabeth was filled with the Holy Spirit and exclaimed with a loud cry, “Blessed are you among women, and blessed is the fruit of your womb.
 And why has this happened to me that the mother of my Lord comes to me?
 For as soon as I heard the sound of your greeting, the child in my womb leaped for joy.
 And blessed is she who believed that there would be a fulfillment of what was spoken to her by the Lord.” — Luke 1:39-45